bergben/ng2-image-gallery/README.md

 ```

 ## Contribute
-It would be awesome if someone had the time to make some improvements, like animations etc. Pull requests are much appreciated!
+It would be awesome if someone had the time to make some improvements, like animations, limit to show only 10 thumbnails and then "+x more" etc. Pull requests are much appreciated!

 ## To-do
  - Provide a demo